How-To Guides

 curl http://localhost:11434/api/tags

-This is where the decision matters.
-Not all models are equal, and the right choice depends on your hardware specs and your use case.
-Here’s what we’ve tested across dozens of beeeowl deployments:
+This is where the decision matters most, and it’s the part where most DIY deployments pick the wrong model because they don’t know the benchmarks.
+Not all models are equal, and the right choice depends on your hardware specs, your use case, and your tolerance for output quality trade-offs.
+Here’s what we’ve tested across dozens of beeeowl deployments in the last 12 months.

 Llama 3.1 8B8B8GB40-60Email drafts, summaries, quick Q&A